scottyplunkett/scottyplunkett.github.io/_posts/2017-10-05-functional-programming-introduced.markdown

 # Functions as First-Class Citizens
 In computer science, there are entities described as first-class citizens.
 These entities support all the operations generally available to other entities.
 These operations typically include being passed as an argument, returned from a function, modified, and assigned to a variable.
 In functional languages, and in functional programming, functions are treated as first-class citizens.
 So this means we can use functions in the place of other first class data (like an Integer) and our program is cool with it.

-An example using different First-Class Citizens in Javascript:

 # Higher Order Functions
 Higher Order Functions refer specifically to functions which take other functions as arguments.